riscv/sig-functional-safety-whitepaper/GOVERNANCE.md

 # Governance
-This project for the template specification is governed by the Documentation SIG.
+This project for the Functional Safety Whitepaper is governed by the RISC-V Functional Safety SIG.

-The group can be joined by RISC-V members at: https://lists.riscv.org/g/sig-documentation.
+The group can be joined by RISC-V members at: https://lists.riscv.org/g/sig-safety.

-Mailing list archives are available at: https://lists.riscv.org/g/sig-documentation/topics.
+Mailing list archives are available at: https://lists.riscv.org/g/sig-safety/topics.

-**_NOTE:_** PROJECTS BUILT USING THE TEMPLATE SHOULD UPDATE THE ABOVE TEXT AS-NEEDED.